-- 1. Future reports would contain a more detailed breakdown of apprentices by age, currently the information available showed that of the apprentices, 53 were under 20 years of age, 22 were BAME, 24 were disabled, 2 in construction services and 2 in care services. - 2.
-Recruitment processes included close working with the HR team to make recruitment part of the mainstream recruitment process including working with outside employment agencies. - 3.
+- 1. Future reports would contain a more detailed breakdown of apprentices by age. - 2.
+Recruitment processes included close working with the HR team to make apprenticeships part of the mainstream recruitment process including working with outside employment agencies. - 3.
 An Apprenticeship Stakeholder Group had been set up to work with trade unions, staff-led groups, apprentice ambassadors and departmental representatives.
-The Group met regularly, and its findings were fed back into the planning and development of apprenticeships and the interaction with a Talent and Development Steering Group.
+The Group met regularly, and its findings were fed back into the planning and development of apprenticeships and the Talent and Development Steering Group.
 An apprenticeship data and performance dashboard was also being developed. - 4.
-Risk of losing levy funding was ongoing and although efforts were made to reduce the loss it was important not to increase apprenticeship numbers without the correct level of support for them, in essence it was about quality over quantity. - 5.
-The Council currently held about 200 vacancies, over a wide range of services, that were sometimes difficult to fill, and apprenticeships was one way that might go toward alleviating this.
-It was considered that this would not be inconsistent with the need to redeploy staff that were at risk of redundancy in other service. - 6.
-Utilising the apprenticeship scheme would also help with the retention of staff by enabling a 'grow your own' working environment.

-- 7. Important that applications for apprenticeships and jobs with the Council had a variety of methods so that potential employees from all walks of life had an equal opportunity to apply for positions and not face barriers to inclusion. - 8.
+Risk of losing levy funding was ongoing and although efforts were made to reduce the loss, It was important to ensure that the drive for an increase in apprenticeships is accompanied with the right level of support for them. - 5.
+The Council currently has about 200 vacancies, over a wide range of services, that were sometimes difficult to fill, and apprenticeships was one way to alleviate this.
+It was considered that this would not be inconsistent with the need to redeploy staff that were at risk of redundancy in other services. - 6.
+Utilising the apprenticeship scheme would also help with the retention of staff by enabling a 'grow your own' working environment. - 7.
+Important that the council deploys a variety of methods for applying for apprenticeships and jobs, so that a diverse range of potential employees have an equal opportunity to apply and not face barriers to inclusion. - 8.
 It was noted that approximately 70% of apprentices had been retained by the Council at level 3 and 4, more work would be done to raise this. - 9.
 It was noted that the Levy did not include support for ongoing mentoring costs, only for training.
-The Head of HR said that other ways of mentoring could be considered eg, volunteers.
+The Head of HR said that other ways of mentoring could be considered within the workforce.